KaisenAmin/c_std/README.md

 - `SysInfo`: This SysInfo library in C provides a set of functions for gathering lots of information about system also operating system. and work fine in (windows and linux) not Mac :))

+- `Turtle`: The Turtle Graphics library in C provides functions for drawing shapes and lines using a "turtle" that moves around the screen.
+Inspired by the Python `turtle` module, this library allows C developers to easily create graphics and animations.

 Each module in the project comes with a `.c` source file, a `.h` header file, and a `README.md` file.
 These README files offer detailed explanations of each module's functionality, usage examples, and any other relevant information, ensuring that developers can easily understand and utilize the components of the library.